School Trips to Vienna

 Sightseeing Tour of Vienna

-A great introduction to the city this tour will give you an overall impression of the most significant sights of Vienna including the MAK, the State Opera House, the Museum Quarter, the former Habsburg winter residence, the Hofburg, the Parliament, the City Hall and the Burgtheater.
+A great introduction to the city this tour will give you an overall impression of the most significant sights of Vienna including the MAK, State Opera House, Museum Quarter, Hofburg Imperial Palace, Parliament, City Hall and the Burgtheater.

 Because the Hundertwasser House Vienna was the very first architectural project that Friedensreich Hundertwasser was ever able to build, it has naturally attracted considerable interest worldwide since it's opening in 1986.